viki-org/storm-docker/README.md

 strictly necessary.
 In fact, for our athena storm-alerts setup (which runs fine), `aufs` is the Storage Driver.

-If the value for `Storage Driver` is `aufs` we need to change it to btrfs.
+If the value for `Storage Driver` is `aufs` we might want to change it to btrfs.
 Edit the `/etc/default/docker` file and edit the `DOCKER_OPTS` line like so:

     DOCKER_OPTS="-s btrfs -e lxc"